 Our mission is to provide English Learners with high-quality instruction in the English language (ESL), sheltered instruction in the mainstream classroom, and appropriate modifications and accommodations in all classes, so that they may develop the second language skills necessary to successfully achieve academically and socially in the United States.

-The district employs six ESL teachers, one for each school.
-One of the teachers, Mr. Giblin, also serves as the district's ESL Coordinator.
+The district employs eight ESL teachers and eight ESL tutors.
+One of the teachers, Mr. Giblin, also serves as the District ESL Coordinator.

 Xenia Ramos (WWPN)